Quraysh

-As Muhammad's position in Medina became more established, attitudes towards him in his hometown became more approving.
+As Muhammad's position in Medina became more established, attitudes towards him in his hometown became more conciliatory.
 The Treaty of al-Hudaybiya formalized a ten-year truce (beginning in March 628) with the Quraysh and allowed Muhammad to perform Umrah in Mecca in the following year.
-During this pilgrimage, Muhammad reconciled with his clan, as symbolized by his marriage to Maymuna bint al-Harith.
-Further, several prominent Meccans, such as Khalid ibn al-Walid and Amr ibn al-As, recognized Muhammad's increasing influence in Arab society and converted to Islam, thereafter coming to play a pivotal role in the early Muslim conquests.
+During this pilgrimage, Muhammad reconciled with his clan, symbolized by his marriage to Maymuna bint al-Harith.
+Further, several prominent Meccans, such as Khalid ibn al-Walid and Amr ibn al-As, recognized Muhammad's increasing influence and converted to Islam, later taking pivotal roles in the early Muslim conquests.

-According to Muslim sources, the Treaty of al-Hudaybiya was broken by the Quraysh approximately two years after it was ratified; a belligerent party within the tribe, acting against the advice of their chief Abu Sufyan, had supported one of their client clans in a conflict against the Banu Khuza'ah, who were allied with Muhammad, prompting him to march with an army of 10,000 men to besiege Mecca.
-Confronted by the incoming force, Abu Sufyan and others, including Muhammad's ally Khuza'i Budayl ibn Warqa, met with Muhammad to request amnesty for all Quraysh members who did not resist his advance.
+According to Muslim sources, the Treaty of al-Hudaybiya was broken by the Quraysh approximately two years after it was ratified.
+A belligerent party within the tribe, against the advice of their chief Abu Sufyan, had supported one of their client clans in a conflict against the Banu Khuza'ah, allies of Muhammad.
+Muhammad responded by marching with an army of 10,000 men to besiege Mecca.
+Confronted by the advancing army, Abu Sufyan and others, including Muhammad's ally Khuza'i Budayl ibn Warqa, met with him to request amnesty for all Qurayshis who did not resist his advance.
 Thus, Muhammad and his troops entered Mecca virtually unopposed, and almost all of the city's inhabitants converted to Islam.
 After Muhammad's death in 632, leadership of the Muslim community traditionally passed to a person belonging to the Quraysh, as was the case with the Rashidun, the Umayyads, and the Abbasids, and purportedly with the Fatimids.

 Name

 Sources differ as to the etymology of Quraysh, with one theory holding that it was the diminutive form of qirsh (shark).
-The Arab genealogist Hisham ibn al-Kalbi asserted that there was no eponymous founder of Quraysh; rather, the name stemmed from taqarrush, an Arabic word meaning "a coming together" or "association".
-The Quraysh gained their name when Qusayy ibn Kilab, a sixth-generation descendant of Fihr ibn Malik, gathered together his kinsmen and took control of the Kaaba.
-Prior to this, Fihr's offspring lived in scattered, nomadic groups among their Kinana relatives.
-The nisba or surname of the Quraysh is Qurashī, though in the early centuries of the Islamic Ummah, most Qurayshi tribesmen were denoted by their specific clan instead of the tribe.
-Later, particularly after the 13th century, claimants of Qurayshiya descent used the Qurashī surname.
+One theory, going back to the Arab genealogist Hisham ibn al-Kalbi asserted that there was no eponymous founder of Quraysh; rather, the name stemmed from taqarrush, an Arabic word meaning "a coming together" or "association".
+Another theory says the name Quraysh does trace to an eponymous ancestor: Qusayy ibn Kilab, a sixth-generation descendant of Fihr ibn Malik, who gathered together his kinsmen and took control of the Kaaba.
+The nisba or surname of the Quraysh is Qurashī, though in the early centuries of the Ummah, most Qurashi tribesmen were denoted by their specific clan instead of the tribe.
+Later, particularly after the 13th century, claimants of descent from the Quraysh used the Qurashī surname.